mastodon/fediverse_auxiliary_service_provider_specifications/discovery/data_sharing/v0.1/data_sharing.md

 anyone with "fake" in- and outboxes.
 But this is subject to change if it turns out that fediverse software exists that only accepts fetch requests from actors that do have an inbox and an outbox.

+Once indexed or persisted in any way, FASP MUST periodically re-check both content and account data.
+At least once every week FASP MUST revalidate that the content / account is still publicly available and still allowed to be indexed.
+If the content has been changed these changes MUST be applied in the FASPs data storage as well.
+If FASP have been notified of changes through their subscriptions they MAY suspend the periodical check for this object for the next week.